Definition - What does Implantation mean?

 - Invasion - Once attached, around day 8 or 9, the trophoblast cells on the blastocyst release enzymes that liquefy and separate cells within the endometrium, eventually burrowing a tunnel inside the uterine wall.
 The trophoblast cells also provide nutrients to the inner cell mass.
 Around day 12 a coagulation plug forms around the surface of the uterine wall where the blastocyst entered, creating a snug environment.

 Signs of successful implantation include nausea, changes to taste perception and food preferences, a slight rise in body temperature, a missed period, and breast tenderness.
 Common changes to food preferences include a sudden distaste for meat and fish and sudden cravings for salt.
 These changes are brought about by hormones released by the new embryo.

-Home pregnancy tests can confirm pregnancy by detecting the hCG hormone produced by the growing placenta as early as a week after implantation - usually about two weeks after the date of last ovulation, or four weeks after the date of last menstrual period.
+Home pregnancy tests can confirm a pregnancy by detecting the hCG hormone produced by the growing placenta as early as a week after implantation - usually about two weeks after the date of last ovulation, or four weeks after the date of last menstrual period.